freenas/freenas-docs/userguide/directoryservice.rst

 gateway settings in :menuselection:`Network --> Global Configuration` on the %brand% system.

 Add a DNS record for the %brand% system on the Windows server and verify the hostname of the %brand% system can be pinged from the domain controller.

-Active Directory relies on Kerberos, which is a time-sensitive protocol.
+Active Directory relies on Kerberos, a time-sensitive protocol.
 The time on both the %brand% system and the Active Directory Domain Controller cannot be out of sync by more than a few minutes.

-The best way to ensure the same time is running on both systems is to configure both systems to:
+To ensure both systems are set to the same time:

 * use the same NTP server (set in :menuselection:`System --> NTP Servers` on the %brand% system)

-* have the same timezone
+* set the same timezone

-* be set to either localtime or universal time at the BIOS level
+* set either localtime or universal time at the BIOS level

 :numref:`Figure %s <ad_fig>` shows the screen that appears when :menuselection:`Directory Service --> Active Directory` is chosen.